 In relation to your residence permit, if such is required for you, you and your family must also be prepared to undergo a tuberculosis check.
 Citizens of the following countries do not need to be tested: EU member states, Australia, Canada, Iceland, Israel, Japan, Liechtenstein, Monaco, New Zealand, Norway, Surinam, Switzerland, the USA, and Vatican City.

 In certain cases, the driver’s license that you obtained outside the Netherlands can be exchanged for a Dutch driver’s License.
 This is possible only if you are a resident of the Netherlands and hold a valid residence permit.

 Most EU driver’s licenses can be exchanged, as can license from the several other countries.
-Driver’s licenses from the USA cannot be exchanged, unless you qualify for 30% Facility tax relief.
-If you do fall in that later group, you should exchange your driver’s license within six months of your arrival in the Netherlands.
+Driver’s licenses from the USA cannot be exchanged unless you qualify for 30% Facility tax relief.
+If you do fall in that latter group, you should exchange your driver’s license within six months of your arrival in the Netherlands.